ksundeen/gamer-chronicles/README.md

 # Tech Stack
 ## Frontend
-This is a React Typescript Single Page Application (SPA) with operations that allow users to
+This is a React Typescript with a Material UI Styling solution Single Page Application (SPA) with operations that allow users to
-- Login
+- Login Panel (Simple authentication UI)
+- Map as the Main Component (Using MapLibre)
+- Expandable Sidebar (Using Material UI's Drawer)
+- React Router for navigation
 - Create a profile
 - Add a location of a game
 - Enter details about the game, including title, description, and upload a picture